stellyes/localconvert/readme.md

 - Batch processing with progress tracking

 **AI Upscaling Mode:**
-- 2x or 4x upscaling using Real-ESRGAN
+- 2x, 3x, or 4x upscaling using Cloudinary's Generative AI
-- Local processing - no API calls or rate limits
+- Cloud-based processing - no local GPU needed
-- Enhances image quality and adds detail
+- Automatic face detection and enhancement
-- GPU acceleration support (CUDA)
+- Super-resolution quality enhancement
-- Completely free and open source
+- Works on any device with internet connection
-- Works offline
+- No installation of heavy ML libraries required

 ### Universal Format Support
 Convert from an extensive range of image formats including: